 Athens-Clarke County has 15 creeks, each of which form a watershed.
 Additionally, our two rivers form another two watersheds, given Athens a total of 17 watersheds.

 Do you know the name of the creek in your backyard or neighborhood?
 Use this interactive map to identify your watershed (or download a printable version).
 Then click the creek name below to download an information sheet about your creek.
 If you visit our booth at one of our many events, stop by and pickup a free refrigerator magnet.

-* the Bear Creek Reservoir is filled by pumping water from the North Oconee.
+* the Bear Creek Reservoir is filled by pumping water from the Middle Oconee.

 |Athens-Clarke County||Oconee County|